I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 All of these can be true, and all can be false.

-As you get started outsourcing website development, don’t worry about where you outsource.
+As you get started outsourcing website development, don’t worry about where your outsourced team comes from.
 Just follow the detailed outsourcing process below — It’s location-agnostic.

 There are advantages and disadvantages to hiring everywhere in the world.
-I’ve had full-time employees in the U.S.A., Colombia, and Philippines.
-I’ve also hired contractors for lots of website development jobs in other parts of the world (Pakistan, India, Mexico, Australia, Brazil, Colombia).
-They are all great for different reasons!
+I’ve had full-time employees in the U.S.A., Colombia, Dominican Republic, and Philippines.
+I’ve also hired contractors for lots of website development jobs in other parts of the world (Pakistan, India, Mexico, Australia, Brazil, Colombia, Phillipines).
+They are all great places to hire for different reasons!

 Each locality has its own customs, culture, timezone, vacation expectations, etc. that you’ll learn about as you move forward.